 Upper Alentejo Region and Évora

-Past this point, you'll ride through glorious countryside to Herdade do Esporão for a visit and delicious lunch.
+Ride through glorious countryside to Herdade do Esporão for a visit and delicious lunch.
 This is a family owned winery originally founded in 1267, which includes vines, olive trees, a beautiful water reservoir, as well as archaeological monuments and an in-house museum.
 Esporão has several different brands within their portfolio - from wines to olive oils - all available to taste and buy (and splurge) at the wine cellar shop.
 At the restaurant, with amazing views over the water reservoir, there are two tasting menus with the option of wine pairing.

 In the Upper Alentejo Region we may also suggest João Portugal Ramos and the beautiful Adega Vila Santa.
 Five minutes west of the beautiful town of Estremoz, it offers several different wine tasting experiences, as well as a handful of lunch programs available for two or more people.
 All of them include a tour of the winery and cellars and the lunch menu varies from one to the other, but it is always rooted in the flavorful Alentejo cuisine.
 If you're looking for something special go with the cooking workshop or spend the day with the winemaker.